 In this context, flourished intriguing female figures of diverse backgrounds such as Clare of Assisi, Catherine of Siena, Angela of Foligno and Margherita of Cortona, who were sainted or at least considered saints in the following centuries.
 Their lives were not always characterized by constant “virtuousness”.
 One of them, Margherita of Cortona, had been a mistress for years, she had a son out of wedlock, however, when she died she was already being considered something else by her citizens.
 These saints (sometimes presumed) conformity to specific models for female spirituality and behavior hides strength of will and firmness in defending their beliefs.
 Each of these women will be first presented from a historical and hagiographical point of view, detailing how their saintly persona was constructed.
 We will then consider how their lives and ideals were visualized in art, but also how art created alternate interpretations of their characters.

-- Understand major historical and religious events and movements, and their relationship to art of their time.
+- Explain major historical behaviors/beliefs/institutions/practices and religious movements, and their relationship to the art of their time

-- Develop an understanding of Western traditions in art, and the social/cultural contexts in which the works of art were created
+- Analyze Western traditions in art, and the social/cultural contexts in which the works of art were created

-- Develop an understanding of the literary, religious, and artistic methods used to shape and define a female saint
+- Compare and contrast the literary, religious, and artistic methods used to shape and define a female saint

-- Develop effective communication and analytical skills in order to discuss, compare and contrast works of art, both verbally and in writing
+- Discuss, compare and contrast works of art, both verbally and in writing using an appropriate vocabulary

 - Mandatory course reader

 Further Readings – not mandatory